outde-xyz/website/content/Tutorials/outdex_yaml_guide.md

 The first one covered the use of pandoc for the actual content of your submission.
 ```

-And if I want to use pandoc's citation functionality to add some references to this article, I would have to specify the name of the bib-file to be used.
+And if I want to use pandoc's citation functionality to add some references to this article, I have to specify the name of the bib-file to be used.

 ```md
 ---